hpe-storage/scod/README.md

 MkDocs is now listening on [http://127.0.0.1:8000](http://127.0.0.1:8000).

 All the documentation lives in [docs](docs).
-Your edits should immediatly reload the web browser.
+Your edits should immediately reload the web browser.
 Adding navigation is done by adding leaves in `mkdocs.yml`.
 Adding a new top leaf require organizing the markdown files in subfolder under docs.
-Images and other binary assets should live in [docs/img](docs/img) and follow the leaf, i.e an image that belongs to [docs/legal/license.md](docs/legal/license.md) should be placed in [docs/img/legal](docs/img/legal).
+Images and other binary assets should live in [docs/img](docs/img) and follow the leaf, i.e an image that belongs to [docs/legal/license/index.md](docs/legal/license/index.md) should be placed in [docs/legal/license/img](docs/legal/license/img) to be easily referenced from the markdown file with relative links, `img/asset.png`.

-Once edits are done, commit and push your branch (don't forget the sign-off, see [contributing](docs/legal/contributing.md)) and submit a [pull request](https://github.com/hpe-storage/scod/pulls) (PR).
+Once edits are done, commit and push your branch (don't forget the sign-off, see [contributing](docs/legal/contributing/index.md)) and submit a [pull request](https://github.com/hpe-storage/scod/pulls) (PR).

 # Style guides
 The goal is to try keep content as cohesive as possible.
 Some old sources may require some refactoring to fit into the MkDocs styles we adopt.